akantsevoi/maroon-migrator/Readme.md

     - [X] MN. establish p2p connection between all the nodes(exchange public keys) + send pings
     - [X] MN. calculate delay for each node
 - [X] MN. regularly exchange current vector state to all MNs
+- [X] G. Minimal gateway implementation that just publishes transactions
+- [ ] MN.
+Request outdated transactions(p2p)
+- [ ] G/MN.
+Add API to request key ranges for G
+    - [ ] MN. store used ranges on etcd
-- [ ] MN. leader regularly publishes vector commited updates
+- [ ] MN. leader regularly publishes vector commited updates to S3 + etcd
 - [ ] write script that finds leader, pauses the container and then restores it after a new leader elected
-- [ ] G. create a library/main script that can send requests to MN.
-    - [ ] make it in a form of library but for now it can be called via script
+- [ ] G. make it working as a server/sidecar/library
-- [ ] G. request range from leader(get leaderID from ETCD)
-    - [ ] MN. store used ranges on etcd
+- [ ] MN.
+Bootstratp node from s3
-- [ ] G. Emit request (can be just print current time) on timer ticker.
-Should be sent to all MNs